-The Tear Film & Ocular Surface Society (TFOS) organized the London meeting and sponsored the preparation of this report.
+Sponsor: The Tear Film & Ocular Surface Society (TFOS) organized the London meeting and sponsored the preparation of this report.
 Authors have disclosed their proprietary and financial interests in the Appendix.
+Funding support: Dompé (Italy) provided unrestricted financial support.
+Dompé had no role, editorial or otherwise, in the preparation of this manuscript.